 Re-Powering the Northern Powerhouse

 With political uncertainty continuing for the foreseeable future, it looks like we, as a region, must pull together to reignite the Northern Powerhouse.
 Although this is a project that Westminster has allowed to dwindle to embers, among the ashes is hope.

 And it shows in interest from big hitters.
 Digital giant Amazon, for example, is set to open a Manchester office, bringing with it hundreds of job opportunities in the technology and research fields, among many others.
 Meanwhile, the north is also proving to be a great base for the FinTech sector, with AccessPay, Zuto, and Profile Financial all experiencing strong growth.

 The media landscape is quite literally changing also, with the BBC and ITV successfully moving to MediaCityUK, joining over 250 media and digital businesses in the freshly revamped area of Salford Quays.
-In addition, Channel 4 has recently confirmed that their northern base of office will be in the city of Leeds, offering even more media opportunities for northern creatives.
+In addition, Channel 4 has a northern base in the city of Leeds, offering even more media opportunities for northern creatives.

 When seeking to repower the powerhouse, one thing is clear: shouting our successes from the rooftops can only be a good thing.
-Despite rivalry from London, Brexit looming large, and a lack of action from Westminster, one thing’s for certain: the north is very much open for business.
+Despite rivalry from London and a lack of action from Westminster, one thing’s for certain: the north is very much open for business.
 And investors, business heavyweights, and our people all know it.

 As a business that is proudly based in Yorkshire and Greater Manchester, we are proud of our place in the Northern Powerhouse.

 To find out more about how we can boost your business, help you with your digital transformation, and protect your systems online, please get in touch with our dedicated team.